ds-rahul11/Satellite-image-classification/README.md

 Accuracy of the model is found to be 98.92999999999999

-Use kaggle notebook or jupyter noteboon with GPU integrated for faster image classification
+Use kaggle notebook or jupyter notebook with GPU integrated for faster image classification